-- Waiver of rights to an NIH invention to the employee inventor (EIW);
+- Waiver of rights for an NIH invention to the employee inventor (EIW);

-- Waiver of rights to a grantee/contractor subject invention to the inventor;
+- Waiver of rights for a grantee/contractor subject invention to the inventor;

 - Waiver of the US manufacturing requirement; and